TaxationWeb’s Lee Sharpe has concerns about HMRC’s guidance on mileage claims and whether or not they already provide for finance costs.

 Some might find this rather strange, to say the least.
 If the pages had been re-organised in the Manual, as from the old BIM47701 to a new BIM75005 or perhaps shuffling around the content on that page, then this might have been simply a “cut-and-paste” error of omission.
 In fact, the only change to the text of BIM75005 from October 2015 to the next version in April 2016 is the deletion of that single sentence: “The business proportion of the finance element of a hire purchase or finance lease may also be claimed as a deduction”.

-We know that HMRC must have had a very good reason for deleting that sentence, given we have repeatedly been told that HMRC has to weigh up the cost and resources involved for any changes, no matter how helpful we think they might be.
+We know that HMRC must have had a very good reason for deleting that sentence, given we have repeatedly been told that HMRC has to weigh up the cost and resources involved for any changes to its Manuals, no matter how helpful we think they might be.